Local notices to mariners Local notices to mariners

 Maritime Officer

-Notice 08 - 17: Chart Plotters - updated 14 March 2017
+08 - 17: Chart plotters - updated 14 March 2017

-All Mariners are reminded that electronic chart plotters are to be used as an aid to navigation and paper charts should be updated and consulted.
+All mariners are reminded that electronic chart plotters are to be used as an aid to navigation and paper charts should be updated and consulted.

 Electronic raster charts used on some plotters may not incorporate the latest chart corrections.